• Skip to primary navigation

 A wooden spoon rests on the edge of a large pot of stovetop mac and cheese.
 The spoon is full of cheesy noodles.

-You’ll notice this recipe doesn’t call for any flour, and that’s on purpose.
-With this stovetop cooking method and the ratios of ingredients, there is no need to make a roux!
-Btw, if you didn’t know, a roux is a paste made of fat (typically butter) and flour that is whisked together and cooked in a pot before liquids (usually of the dairy variety) are added to it to make a sauce.
-It’s very commonly a base in macaroni, but we don’t need that hassle!
+If you didn’t know, a roux is a base made of fat (typically butter) and flour that is whisked together and cooked in a pot before liquids (usually of the dairy variety) are added to it to make a sauce.

 How do you make mac and cheese from scratch on the stove?